ganehag/br-ts7500/README.md

 $ dd if=rootfs.ext2.gz of=/dev/sdX2
 ```

-> *Keep in mind that the rootfs.ext2.gz file CAN not be larger than 4MB*
+> *Keep in mind that the rootfs.ext2.gz file CAN not be larger than 4MB* and that it is an initramfs.